Public subnets route to IGW, private subnets do not

 Use security groups as the primary control.
 Use NACLs as a second layer for subnet-wide policies (blocking entire IP ranges, for example).

-The following script uses the AWS SDK for Python (boto3) to list all security group rules in a VPC.
-Run it to audit whether any security group allows overly permissive access to OT protocol ports.
+The following script uses the AWS SDK for Python (boto3) to list security group rules in a VPC.
+Run the script to audit whether a security group allows overly permissive access to OT protocol ports.

 import boto3